Public Speaker, Consultant, and Trainer in Nairobi County, Kenya

 David, a retired auditor, holds a Bachelor of Arts in Economics (Accounting & Finance Option) from the University of Manchester.
 His love and knowledge of music is renowned, and is made manifest through his alter ego, the very popular DJ D-Lite.
 David is a regular commentator and is always present in regional and global conversations about the Creative Economy, and has been facilitator and trainer for local and regional creative enterprise capacity building initiatives.
 He is consulted widely across the continent on matters connected with trade and industry in creativity and creative products.
 A champion of private-public sector partnerships, David has also been contracted by both Government and various NGOs to help them address long term sustainability issues.
 He also sits as an active board member on The Kenya Copyright Board and also chairs their Audit sub-committee.

-Along with 2 other partners, he set up Audio Vault Ltd a decade ago which became the region’s leading Entertainment company at the time encompassing an independent record label, an event and talent management agency and a sound consultancy division.
+Along with 2 other partners, he set up Audio Vault Ltd in the late 90's which became the region’s leading Entertainment company at the time encompassing an independent record label, an event and talent management agency and a sound consultancy division.
 He is also the regional contact for South Africa’s Afro-Jazz Legend Hugh Masekela.
 He also had a stint at a popular radio 98.4 Capital FM, where he used to present “The Golden Sunday” show which offered the best of the 60’s, 70’s and 80’s to an array of fans.

 Among David’s varied interests include intellectual property rights, business planning and financial management, audience building for the African creative economy, promotion of diverse and unusual partnerships, and training and teaching a new class of creative entrepreneurs.
 And from 2009, he was instrumental in the British Council Creative Entrepreneur Program, working in Kenya, Tanzania, Nigeria and Sierra Leone as a trainer and curriculum developer.

-David is also currently Finance Director of a family owned Investment group Six Arms Ltd which has various business interests in Kenya, Uganda and South Africa.
+David is also currently Finance Director of a family owned Real Estate & Investment group Six Arms Ltd which has various business interests in Kenya and South Africa.